09 May 2011

 April 2008

-ways.
+In the summer of 2004 I started noticing babies.
+Babies left and right.
+Babies in restaurants and babies on subways.
 Babies with moms and babies with dads.
 Pregnant women in NYC seemed to be stalking me.
 At the tail end of my 20s babies were looking kind of... irresistible.
 Luckily My Sweets and I were both feeling it at the same time, and the rest is history.
 We bought our first house and birthed our first baby the following year.

 The transition from couple to family was pretty seamless.
 It would have been awesome to have Tom work closer to home or have family local {they are all five hours away}, but I found such good fortune as a new mom.
 Mothering felt natural.
 Nursing felt natural.
 Playing and teaching and protecting all felt natural.
 Who knew!
 Every single day with my babe was an adventure.
 It helped that he was an easy baby with a good temperament.
 Life was beautiful.

-in the city.
+Six weeks after Buby arrived I had to decide if I'd go back to work in the city.
 One thing nobody told me before having children was that I would be afraid to leave them in the care of strangers, even perfectly qualified highly recommended strangers.
 I strung my editor along until the very last minute to give myself options.
 I asked around, researched daycare and interviewed several nannies, but none of it felt right in my gut.

+With family and friends long distance and both our jobs requiring us to be gone for 12-16 hours each day, I resigned from my post.
+It seemed the obvious choice, but the decision to take myself out of the game was still heart wrenching.
+I loved my career.
 Over the next two years I freelanced magazine articles, wrote a book for someone and worked full-time from my home office as Managing Editor at an international design magazine.
 I had a babysitter friend with a daughter Buby's age and a mother's helper and a house cleaner.
 All was well, except I was not sleeping...
 EVER.
 I was saying "yes" to everything.

 When I was with Buby I felt guilty for not working.
 When I was working I felt guilty for not being with Buby.
 When I was doing both well I felt like a superhero on less than two hours of sleep.
 I was squeezing in baby classes and play dates while fielding urgent calls from designers/writers/chefs/artists in New York, Chicago and around the world.
 I didn't know how to turn down the work I'd worked so hard to get or to give any less in my day.
 I was good at my job, but I was no way willing to miss out on any bit of Buby's childhood either.
 AND, GULP, I WANTED TO START TRYING FOR BABY #2.
 Something had to give.